gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Pratik

 Q1.
 What tasks did I work on / complete?
+ - Completed Search Flights Page UI, Flight Details page UI.
 Q2.
 What am I planning to work on next?
+ - Setup a fake json server to input data from the fake database into the components.
 Q3.
 What tasks are blocked waiting on another team member?
+ - N/A

 ## Week 5: